nouns-game-engine/nge/documentation/why/context.md

 ---
-description: Where NounsGame fits on a continuum of other game development paradigms
+description: Where NGE fits on a continuum of other game development paradigms
 ---

 # Context